2EZ2break/CyberSecPortfolio.io/index.md

 <br />

-### Various Python Projects
+### Python Projects

-I maintain a repository of Python scripts focused on cybersecurity and penetration testing.
-One notable script, EtcEnumerator.py, enumerates key configuration files within the /etc/ directory of a Linux system.
-It checks files such as /etc/passwd, /etc/os-release, /etc/hostname, and others to gather system information.
-Other scripts like SimplePasswordBruteForce.py demonstrate basic brute-force attack algorithms, while PortScanner.py enumerates a machines ports.
-For more information on additional scripts, check the ReadMe.txt file in the repository.
+maintain a GitHub repository of Python scripts focused on cybersecurity and penetration testing.
+One featured script, EtcEnumerator.py, automates the enumeration of critical system configuration files in the /etc/ directory (e.g., /etc/passwd, /etc/os-release, /etc/hostname) to extract valuable system information.
+More of my projects are available on my GitHub.

 [Click here to visit the Repository.](https://github.com/2EZ2break/python-Projects)